DillonBarker/airport_challenge_javascript/README.md

 In this challenge I tried to re-create the airport challenge from week1 of Ruby into JS.

 I went about it stepwise, building each test and TDD to get them working.
+- I used Jasmine Spy Objects in order to mock behaviour in order to get randomness of my code to work correctly.
+- I did this by registering the weather as true or false for stormy depending on what I wanted to test.

 The user stories were as follows: